skriptfabrik/elements-cli/README.md

   openapi_json  The path or URL of the OpenAPI JSON file

 Options:
-      --base-path=BASE_PATH        Use the given base path [default: "/"] -c  --with-cors-proxy            Enable CORS proxy capabilities -f, --filter-internal            Filter out any content which has been marked as internal with x-internal -h, --help                       Display this help message
+      --base-path=BASE_PATH                    Use the given base path [default: "/"] --credentials-policy=CREDENTIALS_POLICY  Credentials policy for "Try It" feature: omit, include, same-origin [default: "omit"]
+  -c  --with-cors-proxy                        Enable CORS proxy capabilities -f, --filter-internal                        Filter out any content which has been marked as internal with x-internal -h, --help                                   Display this help message
       --hostname=HOSTNAME                      Server hostname [default: "localhost"]
       --layout=LAYOUT                          Layout for Elements: sidebar, stacked [default: "sidebar"] --logo=LOGO                              URL of an image that will show as a small square logo next to the title -n  --no-try-it                              Hide the "Try It" panel (the interactive API console) -p, --poll                                   Use polling instead of file system events --port=PORT                              Server port [default: 8000]
-      --router=ROUTER              Determines how navigation should work: history, hash, memory, static [default: "history"] --style=STYLE                Additional style for Elements [default: "display: block; height: 100vh"] --title=TITLE                API docs title [default: "My API Docs"] --variable=VARIABLE          Variable to be replaced in the OpenAPI document -v, --version                    Print version number -w  --watch                      Watch for changes and reload (only for local files) --virtual-host=VIRTUAL_HOST  Reported hostname [default: localhost]
+      --router=ROUTER                          Determines how navigation should work: history, hash, memory, static [default: "history"]
+      --style=STYLE                            Additional style for Elements [default: "flex: 1 0 0; overflow: hidden;"]
+      --title=TITLE                            API docs title [default: "My API Docs"] --variable=VARIABLE                      Variable to be replaced in the OpenAPI document -v, --version                                Print version number -w  --watch                                  Watch for changes and reload (only for local files) --virtual-host=VIRTUAL_HOST              Reported hostname [default: localhost]
       --virtual-port=VIRTUAL_PORT              Reported port [default: 8000]
       --working-dir=PWD                        Use the given directory as working directory

 Examples:
   Preview rendered API docs based on local openapi.json path: